 Takes a dive into what is a 501(c)3, identifying who philanthropy is accountable to, foundation board responsibilities, and reviewing key legal and ethical issues in grantmaking through scenarios and guiding principles.

-Friday, December 13 - The Great Debates in Philanthropy
+Friday, December 10 - The Big Conversations in Philanthropy

 Pits seasoned philanthropists, one-on-one, in robust debates around the philanthropic topics of the century.

-For any questions, comments, and/or recommendations, please contact Jordan Joseph, Manager of Learning Services.
+For any questions, comments, and/or recommendations, please contact Carolyn Peters, Manager of Learning.